 The Hot spot settings group includes the following parameters:

-- Variable type determines whether hot spot analysis is performed on the feature counts or values.
+• Variable type determines whether analysis is performed on the feature counts or values.
 The options are as follows:

-- Point counts— Point features will be aggregated into polygons or cells and counted.
-Hot spot analysis will be applied to the aggregated point counts.
-This option is available when Input layer is a point layer.
+• Point counts—Point features will be aggregated into polygons or cells and counted.
+Analysis will be applied to the aggregated point counts.
+This option is available when the input layer is point features.

-Aggregation shape type specifies the shape of the cells within which the point features will be aggregated.
-This parameter is available when Variable type is Point counts.
+• Aggregation shape type specifies the shape of the cells within which the point features will be aggregated.
+This parameter is available when Point counts is specified for Variable type

-- Aggregation polygon layer specifies the layer that contains the polygon features within which the points will be aggregated.
-This parameter is available when Aggregation shape type is Polygon layer.
+• Aggregation polygon layer specifies the layer that contains the polygon features within which the points will be aggregated.
+This parameter is available when Polygon layer is specified for Aggregation shape type

-- Define where points are possible specifies the layer that will define the extent of the hot spot analysis.
-Points that fall outside of the bounds of the layer will not be included in the hot spot analysis.
-This parameter is available when Aggregation shape type is either Fishnet cells or Hexagon cells.
+• Define where points are possible is the layer that will define the extent of the analysis.
+You can choose a layer using the Layer button or use the Draw input features button to create a sketch layer to use as the input.
+Points that fall outside of the bounds of the layer will not be included in the analysis.
+This parameter is available when either Fishnet cells or Hexagon cells is specified for Aggregation shape type.

-- Cell size is a numeric value that defines the length of a side of each cell specified by the Aggregation shape type.
+• Cell size is a numeric value that defines the length of a side of each cell.

-- Distance band unit specifies the units of the Distance band.
-Supported units include feet, miles, meters, and kilometers.
+• Distance band unit is the units of the distance band.
+Supported units are feet, miles, meters, and kilometers.

 Result layer